West Coast Conference Postgraduate Scholars

 The West Coast Conference Postgraduate Scholarship is awarded to two student-athletes pursuing graduate school or professional school education.
 Candidates must own a minimum 3.5 GPA on a 4.0 scale, demonstrate a significant athletic contribution on the varsity athletic level in a WCC sponsored sport, and participate in a WCC sport for a minimum of two years.
 In addition, candidates must have a record of participating in campus or community activities, completed their athletic eligibility, and competed in intercollegiate athletics in the academic year in which they are nominated.

-Dotseth is the first Lion to capture a Postgraduate Scholarship since the award was instituted in 2004.
-Farello is the ninth Pilot to have captured the award, following Scott Fauble who won the award in 2015.
+Bovill is the second straight Lion’s men’s soccer player (Mark Dotseth) and is the second overall LMU student-athlete to capture a Postgraduate Scholarship since the award was instituted in 2004.
+Wolfram is the fifth Bulldog to have captured the award, and the first since women’s rower Naseeb Bhangal who won the award in 2014.

 To be eligible for a WCC Postgraduate Scholarship, a student-athlete must have a minimum cumulative GPA of 3.25, demonstrate significant athletic contributions to his or her sport for a minimum of two years, and have a record of participation in campus or community activities.
 He or she also must submit a personal statement of intention to attend graduate or professional school for which this scholarship would be awarded.